top of page

 PR doesn’t have to mean press releases and media lists (though it can, if that’s the right route).
 It can be as simple as:

-• Making sure your website and LinkedIn presence reflect who you really are
+• Making sure your website and LinkedIn presence are up-to-date and relevant

 • Thinking carefully about how you respond when issues arise